 Your wings are dry and ready to be baked, and they will be ready after 50-60 minutes in the oven.
 To check if your wings are edible or not, you can use the instant-thermometer and expect any number that is higher than 165°F (74°C).

-With undercooked wings, you can bake them for another 5-10 minutes.
+If you see any noticeable signs of undercooked chickens, you can bake them for another 5-10 minutes.
 Don’t bake your wings for too long.
 Your wings can end up super dry and very boring to bite.

 Using the air fryer to bake the wings will take you 25-30 minutes at 375°F.